Nomifactory/Guides/guides/Electricity.md

 Some machines may accept use more than an amp.
 In GTCE, essentially the only such block is the **energy input hatch** - it can consume 2A, which is how you can smelt aluminium with LV current - by putting 2 LV hatches in the EBF and supplying both with 2A of LV, you reach 128 EU/t, which is enough for aluminium.

-You might notice that a lot of those rules are quite complicated, _especially_ because they aren't even implemented correctly and bug-free in Omni's GTCE version.
+You might notice that a lot of those rules are quite complicated, _especially_ because they aren't even implemented correctly and bug-free in Nomi's GTCE version.
 So, here's a

 **TL;DR**: **The Rules of Power**:
 1. Put the right cable on the output of a CEF: the same (or higher) voltage tier and the same (or higher) amperage than how many batteries fit into it.
 You can get away with less amps in _some_ cases, but it's best not to count on it.
 If you mess up here, **your cable will evaporate**.